etcpwd13/greyfriar_blog/_posts/2020-12-31-Upgrade Terminal.md

 xterm
 ```

-Notes for general pugrading terminal are here [Upgrade a Dumb Shell to a Fully Interactive Shell for More Flexibility][upgrade-term]
+Notes for general pugrading terminal are here:

+[Upgrade a Dumb Shell to a Fully Interactive Shell for More Flexibility][upgrade-term]

 [upgrade-term]: https://null-byte.wonderhowto.com/how-to/upgrade-dumb-shell-fully-interactive-shell-for-more-flexibility-0197224/